Saintkumbi/SaintOcatvius/README.md

 - 👋 Hi, I’m @SaintKumbi and I'm here to gro wmy coding skill and collaborate to many projects.
 - 👀 I’m interested in Coding, Artificial Intelligence, and Algorithms.
 - 🌱 I’m currently learning how to code JAVA and C++.
-- 💞️ I’m looking to collaborate on projects and finding solutions.
+- 💞️ I’m looking to collaborate and solve problems.
 - 📫 How to reach me - Saintkumbi@gmail.com

 <!---